You may think that you’re diet is healthy because you eat a variety of foods, but what if the foods you eat aren’t as healthy as you thought?

 To do this you’ll want to change how you think about taste.
 Your food doesn’t exist just to be pleasurable.
 That’s what we’ve been taught and that’s what we’ve learned to use as a coping mechanism, but it’s not healthy.

 When you understand that each taste has medicinal properties that are good for you, it’s easier to train yourself to like bitter and astringent tastes.
 Just like we’ve been trained to use food to pacify difficult emotions, we can also train ourselves to use food as part of our health and wellness strategy.
+Join my Guided Fall Cleanse and start to relate to food as medicine.

 Reset your Taste Buds for Better Health